-The aim of this app is to dynamically model the relationship between room size, window layout and the spatial distribution of internal daylighting.
-To make it fun to play with, I have tried to ensure the app and its calculations are as fast and interactive as possible so that changes to the room or its windows update the daylighting in close to real time, even on a tablet or phone.
+The aim of this app is to dynamically model the relationship between the spatial distribution of daylight in a room and its size, aperture configuration, shading devices and external obstructions.
+To make this process interesting and fun to play with, the calculations are optimised to be as fast and responsive as possible without compromising on accuracy.
+This means than you can interactively change the room size, its surface properties, apertures and shading devices, and the daylighting will update in close to real time even on a tablet or phone.

-As this is one of the first iterations of my daylighting tools, the model is limited to a simple axially-aligned rectangular room with any number of rectangular windows in each of the four walls.
-Working with such a simple model is critical at this stage as it allows me to investigate a range of optimisation strategies and more readily validate daylight results against other algorithms, as well as being a test-bed for experiments with interactive model manipulation techniques without having to deal with the complexities that a full CAD model would bring.
+As this is only the second iteration of my daylighting tools, the model here is still limited to a simple axially-aligned rectangular room with any number of rectangular windows in each of the four walls, and cuboid shading devices and external obstructions.
+Working with such a simple model is critical at this stage as it allows me to investigate a range of optimisation strategies and more readily validate daylight results against other algorithms and applications, as well as serving as a test-bed for experiments with interactive model manipulation techniques without having to deal with the complexities of full CAD geometry.
+However, BIM and CAD models with arbitrary geometry are being worked on right now and will definitely be part of the next iteration.

 Changing the Model